Risk-sensitive foraging models: Caraco’s experiment (Juncos)

 Thomas Caraco and his colleagues in 1980 were amongst the first to study risk sensitive foraging behaviour in yellow-eyed juncos.
 For the original study seven yellow-eyed juncos were used in a two-part experiment.
 Part one examined foraging behaviours in five juncos when they were given a choice of eating on a perch where enough seeds were placed every time to meet their 24-hour energy requirements, or on a perch where they would sometimes find an abundance of seeds and sometimes no seeds.
 All individuals showed a preference to feed at the perch where they could get their daily seed requirement, the risk aversive choice.
 Part two examined foraging preference in four juncos, on one perch seeds were present every time but not enough to meet their 24-hour energy requirement.
-On the other perch they could sometimes find and abundance of seeds or no seeds.
+On the other perch they could sometimes find an abundance of seeds or no seeds.
 In this case the juncos showed a preference to feeding at the variable reward perch, choosing the risk prone feeding option.
 In order to test if individuals would change their strategy as a result of changed environment, two of the juncos from part one were used in part two of the experiment.
 As expected the juncos from part one who preferred the risk aversive foraging strategy switched to risk prone foraging behaviour in part two of the experiment.

-Thomas Caraco conducted follow up experiment in 1981 with dark-eyed juncos and used a larger sample size.
-The results were similar; dark-eyed juncos prefer risk aversive foraging behaviours when their 24-hour energy budgets can be met.
+Thomas Caraco conducted a follow up experiment in 1981 with dark-eyed juncos and used a larger sample size.
+The results were similar.
+Dark-eyed juncos prefer risk aversive foraging behaviours when their 24-hour energy budgets can be met.
 However, when 24hr energy budgets are not met the juncos employ risk prone foraging behavior.